ABQFilmTour/abqfilmtour.github.io/docs/UsageInstructions.md

 ## Drop Down Menu
 The drop down menu is located on the top right hand side of the title toolbar.

-### All Locations Menu Option
+### All Locations
-Selecting the "All Locations" option will populate the map with every location in the database.
+Selecting the all locations option will populate the map with every location in the database.
 There are nearly 1,000 locations on the map so this is only recommended if the map is already zoomed into an area that the user is interested in.

-### Near Me Menu Option
+### Near Me
 A near me function is also available from the dropdown menu.
 If the user is within Albuquerque city limits, the map will zoom into the user’s location and populate map pins for all filming locations within approximately a mile radius.

-Note the device's location must be turned on for this function to be useable.
+*Note* - the device's location must be turned on for this function to be useable.

-### Film
+### Film menu
 Allows the user to select a film title that they are interested in.
 All corresponding filming locations will be populated on the map.

 ### Television